-- Extensive theological library with 24-hour access to 50,000 volumes - 24-hour access to IT resources: email, word-processing, CD-ROM resources, Internet access, Intranet Access (ACORN) - Personal tuition - Special provision for students with special needs (e.g. English not first language, specific learning disabilities) (see Information, Regulations & Procedures booklet for details) - Four structured days of induction to College and Academic life in 'Opening Week' of Year One - An introduction to the concept of Personal Development Planning is incorporated in induction week.
+- Extensive theological library with 24-hour access to 50,000 volumes - 24-hour access to IT resources: email, word-processing, CD-ROM resources, Internet access, and the College's Virtual Learning Environment (VLE) - Personal tuition - Special provision for students with special needs (e.g. English not first language, specific learning disabilities): see Information, Regulations & Procedures booklet for details - Induction to College and academic life in 'Opening Week' of Year 1, to be taken in person or online - An introduction to the concept of Personal Development Planning is incorporated in induction week.
 Thereafter, in the first few weeks of their first term, students complete a self appraisal and goal-setting exercise.
 The results are discussed in personal tutorials, and regularly updated and reviewed from then on, throughout the programme